TobiasBlankJohansson/budget-fullstack-app/README.md

     • Input expens
     • Display expens

-How to build and run:
+#How to build and run
     1. Clone project
     2. In root of project, open ”docker-compose.yml” and change username, password and db to what you prefer.
     3. In the commandline in root of project ”docker compose up”.